josephmontes/VAA/README.md

 - 14 total pitching seasons
    - 11 pitchers
      - 1 pitcher never got another qualified season (Elieser Hernandez)
-     - 4 pitchers have successfully progressed by getting below the average wOBA value against their 4-Seam Fastball in a following qualified season and not going back above:
+     - 4 pitchers have successfully progressed by having a below average wOBA value against their 4-Seam Fastball in a following qualified season and not going back above:
        - Trevor Bauer, Freddy Peralta, Andrew Heaney, Luis Castillo
      - 3 have not yet gotten below the average wOBA value against their 4-Seam Fastball in a qualifying season:
        - Josiah Gray, Hunter Greene, JP Sears
      - the remaining 3 are from 2023:
        - Grayson Rodriguez, Logan Allen, Michael Kopech
-    - These 6 pitchers should be viewed at as progression candidates based on the fact that similar 4-Seam Fastballs have had much better success, and based on the fact that 4 pitchers from this short list have already progressed
+    - These 6 pitchers can be viewed at as progression candidates based on the fact that similar 4-Seam Fastballs have had much better success, and based on the fact that 4 pitchers from this short list have already progressed
-    - Also, these 6 pitchers are a group of relatively young pitchers that should benefit from more experience and exposure to the league and how their stuff plays within it
+    - Also, these 6 pitchers are a group of young pitchers that should benefit from more experience/exposure to the league and how their stuff plays within it

 ## PLAYER SPLOTLIGHT
 ### Josiah Gray
   - His 4-Seam Fastball was hit alarmingly hard in his first 2 seasons despite exhibiting 'good' 4-Seam Fastball VAA at a 'rate' higher than most pitchers
-    - 2021: *0.419*, 2022: *0.489*
+    - wOBA against his 4-Seam Fastball: 2021=*0.419*, 2022=*0.489*
     #### 2021
     ![Screenshot 2023-09-11 202536](https://github.com/josephmontes/VAA/assets/125607783/22b47900-db8b-49af-ae2a-26ec2fd2f6e8)

     #### 2022
     ![Screenshot 2023-09-11 202547](https://github.com/josephmontes/VAA/assets/125607783/ab8361f3-778e-4d4d-ae20-a4dba58ebe69)

-- To me, with a young pitcher especially, I would expect these numbers to improve as he gets a feel for how to use this weapon
+- With a young pitcher especially, as long as he keeps his 'rate' high, you should expect these numbers to improve as he gets a feel for how to use this weapon
   - But his 4-Seam Fastball usage has gone from 51.6% in 2021 to 18.7%! usage currently
   - Primarily throws a Slider now
 - Additionally, in 2023, his 'good' 4-Seam Fastball 'rate' has dropped over 6% and is not above that 30% threshold like it used to be